 Table \ref{summary} and Figure \ref{descriptive} present key summary statistics on the dataset analyzed in this study.
-The data related to the number of claims in both lines of business exhibit behavior consistent with established patterns in insurance, namely, over-dispersion, a high frequency of zero claims, and a significant correlation between the two lines of business.
+The number of claims in both lines of business exhibits a behavior consistent with established patterns in insurance, namely, over-dispersion, a high frequency of zero claims, and a significant correlation between the two lines of business.
 The large portfolio is composed of 184,848 policyholders, among which only 41,956 have fully observed exposure in both lines of business simultaneously.

 As depicted in Figure \ref{descriptive}, a significant proportion of policyholders renew their contract with the company, enabling the observation of long claim histories, with some policyholders having up to seven years of exposure.
-Therefore, it is essential to account for such observed experience in the ratemaking process.
+Therefore, it is essential to account for such observed experiences in the ratemaking process.

-Given the aforementioned observations, the insurance company intends to conduct an \emph{ a posteriori} ratemaking analysis of the claims experience of policyholders at the time of contract renewal.
+Given the aforementioned observations, the insurance company intends to conduct an experience rating analysis of the claims experience of policyholders at the time of contract renewal.
 Specifically, we consider the application of the \emph{Exponential} premium principle as an example, with a 5\% surcharge, which is the method employed by the insurance company to establish actuarial premiums.